Kathy Mills: Family and music

 Mills was married to David (also born in 1936) and they had 11 children, with three alive as of 2003.
 Among her children are the members of musical group the Mills Sisters, who are known for their 1986 recording of Mills' song "Arafura Pearl".
 The whole family was musical.
 Parents Kathy and David were both accomplished singer/songwriters and musicians.
-David played guitar, steel guitar, ukelele, mandolin, and drums, and had an excellent singing voice.
+David played guitar, steel guitar, ukulele, mandolin, and drums, and had an excellent singing voice.
 Kathy played the ukelele.